- An ICO is the initial release of a new cryptocurrency or crypto securitized asset.

 - Simple agreement for future tokens (SAFT): With a SAFT token, initial buyers are protected by a contract that gives the token a future use case.
 These are quite risky, as it’s the equivalent of investing in a pre-revenue startup.

-- Airdrop: Airdrops are a fun way to pick up new coins.
+- Airdrop: Cryptocurrency airdrops are a fun way to pick up new coins.
 With an airdrop, the company gives away a small number of coins for free to help seed a new market.

 Some currencies and coins launch with no ICO.
 These coins are mined from the start.
 Litecoin is an example of a cryptocurrency that didn’t have an ICO.